aurimasplaga/Aurimas_Plaga_Portfolio-Projects/README.md

 ## [AdventureWorks Multi-Year Business Analytics:](https://github.com/aurimasplaga/Healthcare_demographic_analysis)

 **🎯 Goal:** This project analyzes key performance indicators (KPIs) across sales, products, and regional markets using the AdventureWorks database.
 The aim is to provide data-driven insights into quarterly performance, sales trends, product profitability, and regional market dynamics over a three-year fiscal period.
+The project was conducted as part of the learning process during studies of data analytics in Turing College.

 **📄 Description:** Leveraging AdventureWorks sales data, this analysis explores quarterly revenue trends, product performance, and regional sales distribution.
 The project includes four dashboards: **Quarterly Performance Overview, Sales Insights, Product Analytics**, and **Regional Sales Analysis**.
 These dashboards help identify high-performing products, track sales efficiency, and uncover market trends to support strategic decision-making and business growth.